 And the second is forgiveness: forgive!
 Can we also forgive?
-Am I also ready to give the other person the opportunity to start over?
+Am I also ready to allow the other person to start over?

-What is crucial and essential is that we should learn that it is not we who judge and condemn, but that we should ultimately leave it up to God.
+It is crucial and essential to learn that we do not judge and condemn, but we should ultimately leave it up to God.
 He is the merciful judge of the living and the dead.

-Let us not take that from Him, and let us not put ourselves in God’s place.
+Let us not take that from Him and not put ourselves in God’s place.
 He knows everything – how it came about that she broke the marriage.
 And he still knows the other difficulties that she may have had.
-These are all questions that we do not know and that only God knows, and He will make a just judgment.
+These are all questions we do not know; only God knows, and He will make a just judgment.

 He also knows her repentance and also her love for God.
-He knows to what extent she consented to adultery, and her freedom was not affected.
+He knows to what extent she consented to adultery, and her freedom was unaffected.
 So let us beware of judging.
 God will judge righteously one day.

 Prayer for Today